mohamedraedbouhali/mohamedraedbouhali/README.md

 🚨🚨🚨  All my projects are in private mode, but if you need to check them, you can contact me at raedbouhali@gmail.com 🚨🚨🚨

+Featured projects:
+TUNISCO: A comprehensive tourism platform for exploring establishments in Tunisia ⛱️🛬

+Wizard World: A multimedia platform for films, books and games with user authentication 🧙‍♂️🏰

+Mars Chatbot: An intelligent conversational AI system with natural language processing 🤖✨

+Hangman Game: A single-player word-guessing game with score tracking 💀😵